omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/1 Career Goals.md

 - Understand the basics of Python programming.
 - Learn how to design an SQL schema.
 - Gain knowledge about network security.
+-learn how to encrypt data with a key
 **Refined Goals:**

 - Master Python programming by working on additional projects.
 - Design complex SQL schemas and understand normalization.
 - Implement advanced network security measures in simulations.
+- learn how to make my own hash type
 **Questions:**

 1. How can I improve my Python coding skills beyond the basics?
 2. What are the best practices for designing an efficient SQL schema?
 3. How can I stay updated on the latest network security threats and solutions?
+4 how do i encrypt code
 **Answers:**

 1. Practice coding regularly, participate in coding challenges, and work on real-world projects.